ppy/osu-wiki/wiki/Rules/Macro_rules/en.md

 ## Notes

-[^Rappy Snappy]: This disallows features similar to "Rappy Snappy" or "Snap Tap" on Wooting or Razer keyboards.
+[^RappySnappy]: This disallows features similar to "Rappy Snappy" or "Snap Tap" on Wooting or Razer keyboards.

 [^DKS]: This disallows most configurations of features similar to "Dynamic Keystroke" on Wooting keyboards.